MadhousePlatform/chatsharepy/README.md

-# Hello World Python Script
+# Chatshare

-A simple Python script that prints "Hello, World!" to the console.
+A chat sharing application built with Python.

 ## Installation